iptizer/k8s-workshop/docs/explore/openebs.md

 helm repo update
 helm upgrade --install --create-namespace -f helm_openebs.yaml openebs --namespace openebs openebs/openebs
 # watch pods appearing with the following command
 kubectl get pods -n openebs -w
 # apply the storage class
 kubectl apply -f openebs_storageclass.yaml -n openebs
 ```

 ## Experiment

 Experimenting with volumes isn't that much fun without an application.
-Especially as volume creation is usually wrapped in a chart.
+Especially as volume creation is usually wrapped in a helm chart.
 Therefore the following is only to create a volume and play bit around.
-Continue with the "database chapter" to see volumes in action.
+Continue with the "nextcloud chapter" to see volumes in action.

 !!!Note "Prerequisits"
     The next step requires the addon ingress to be installed and builds on the `deployment_service_ingress.yaml` from the basics chapter.